 The concept of personal goodwill versus enterprise goodwill is important to business owners in two contexts:

 - Income tax at time of sale

 Proceeds received from the sale that can be allocated to the personal goodwill of the seller may be taxed at much more favorable rates.
 In the case of divorce, depending on the state, personal goodwill may not be considered a marital asset.
-(In 32 states, personal goodwill is not considered a marital asset).
+Learn more here.

 How Goodwill Is Defined